The Spin Stops Here!

 In summary, Info-Gap Economics is the exact antithesis of what an economic theory for decision-making under severe uncertainty ought to be.

-And talking about the attempts to promote Info-Gap Economics as "new", it is important to keep in mind that its two core models go back more than fifty years.
+In view of the claims hailing Info-Gap Economics as "new", it is important to keep in mind what its two core models are.
 To be precise:

-As a matter of fact, if you are familiar with control theory, you'll notice that Info-Gap's robustness is equivalent to the stability radius of the feasible region associated with Info-Gap's performance requirement.
+As a matter of fact, If you are familiar with control theory, you'll notice that Info-Gap's robustness is equivalent to the Radius of Stability of the feasible region associated with Info-Gap's performance requirement.
 Because, according to Info-Gap decision theory, the robustness of a decision is equal to the distance between a wild guess of the parameter of interest and the boundary of the feasible region determined by the performance requirement.

 Here is the picture: